-What it means that they are representing rocks and why there might be a reason why no one has ever seen them even if they could be real, I will discuss in the following.
+What it means that they are representing rocks and who they really were, I will discuss in the following.

 Could sirens even be real?